Grilling Veggies and Fruits

-- Use a light brushing of canola oil on vegetables and fruits to prevent sticking.
+- Use a light brushing of oil on vegetables and fruits to prevent sticking.
 A non-stick grate, grilling basket or foil packets lightly coated with oil can also be helpful.

 - Don't peel vegetables before grilling — you'll get more nutrients and enjoy a smokier flavor.
 Leave the husk on corn to act as a natural insulator, keeping the steam in and preventing the corn from drying out.
-Fruits generally do need to be peeled prior to grilling.

-- Some veggies (including artichokes, asparagus, beets, broccoli, carrots, parsnips, potatoes and winter squash) can be pre-cooked to shorten grilling time and ensure that the inside and outside cook evenly.
+- Some veggies (including artichokes, beets, broccoli, carrots, parsnips, potatoes and winter squash) can be pre-cooked to shorten grilling time and ensure that the inside and outside cook evenly.
 To pre-cook: Steam or blanch until just barely tender.
 Pat dry, brush lightly with oil, then grill until completely tender and lightly browned.

 - Veggies like eggplant, fennel, onions, mushrooms, peppers, sweet potatoes, summer squash and tomatoes should be raw when placed on the grill.